-Approximately 70% of our sales and 55% of our tons shipped represented products sold to customers in the aerospace market in 2019.
+Approximately 70% of our sales and 50% of our tons shipped represented products sold to customers in the aerospace market in 2020.
 The aerospace market is historically cyclical due to both external and internal market factors.
 These factors include general economic conditions, supply chain fluctuations, diminished credit availability, airline profitability, demand for air travel, age of fleets, varying fuel and labor costs, price competition, new technology development and international and domestic political conditions such as military conflict and the threat of terrorism.
 The length and degree of cyclical fluctuation can be influenced by any one or a combination of these factors and therefore are difficult to predict with certainty.

-The aerospace industry is currently projected to experience long-term growth; however a prolonged downturn in the industry would adversely affect the demand for our products and/or the prices at which we are able to sell our products, and our results of operations, business and financial condition could be materially adversely affected.
-The recent and continued market uncertainty regarding the production schedule and ultimate return to service of the Boeing 737 MAX aircraft could adversely impact our results.
+A prolonged downturn in the aerospace industry would adversely affect the demand for our products and/or the prices at which we are able to sell our products, and our results of operations, business and financial condition could be materially adversely affected.
+The continued market uncertainty regarding impacts of COVID-19 on the aerospace business, has and could continue to adversely impact our results.